National Museum of Indonesia: Collections

-The museum has comprehensive collections of stone statues of classical Hindu-Buddhist period of ancient Java and Sumatra, a kaleidoscope of highly diverse collection of Indonesian ethnography artefacts, as well as quite extensive collections of Asian ceramics.
-The museum's pottery and ceramics collections in particular is quite remarkable, with a Chinese ceramics collection that dates from the time of the Han (2nd century BC) to the time of the Qing (18th century), complemented with ceramics from neighbouring Southeast Asian countries as well as local Indonesian pottery; it is indeed the largest ceramic collection in Southeast Asia.
+The museum has comprehensive collections of stone statues from the classical Hindu-Buddhist period of ancient Java and Sumatra, a kaleidoscope of highly diverse collections of Indonesian ethnography artefacts, as well as extensive collections of Asian ceramics.
+The museum's pottery and ceramics collections in particular is quite remarkable, with a Chinese ceramics collection that includes pieces dating from the time of the Han (2nd century BC) to that of the Qing (18th century), complemented with ceramics from neighbouring Southeast Asian countries as well as local Indonesian pottery.
+It is the largest ceramic collection in Southeast Asia.

 Gedung Gajah (Old Wing)

-The Gedung Gajah located in the south side, or left from the entrance, is the old wing and the original museum structure which was built during the colonial Dutch East Indies era.
-The building is popularly named as gedung gajah (Indonesian for elephant building) in reference to the bronze elephant statue in front of the building, which was the gift of Siamese King Chulalongkorn.
+The Gedung Gajah located on the south side, or left from the entrance, is the old wing and the original museum structure which was built during the colonial Dutch East Indies era.
+The building is popularly named gedung gajah (Indonesian for elephant building) about the bronze elephant statue in front of the building, was the gift of Siamese King Chulalongkorn.
 The museum collections are grouped and arranged by subjects:

 Stone Sculpture Collection (Hindu-Buddhist Art of Ancient Indonesia)

 The National Museum of Indonesia has the richest and the largest collection of Hindu-Buddhist art of ancient Indonesia.
-The Hindu-Buddhist sculptures, relics and inscriptions was collected from Java, Bali, Sumatra, and Borneo, all are in display in the lobby, the central hall and the central atrium of the museum.
+The Hindu-Buddhist sculptures, relics, and inscriptions were collected from Java, Bali, Sumatra, and Borneo, dated from Tarumanagara period in the 5th century to Majapahit period in the 15th century, all are on display in the lobby, the central hall, and the central atrium of the museum.

 The Buddha statues from Borobudur in various mudras are displayed in the lobby.
-The centerpiece collection also the largest artifact of the museum is the statue of Adityavarman depicted as Bhairava.
-This statue is more than 4 meters tall and discovered from Rambahan, Padangroco, West Sumatra.
+The centerpiece collection also the largest artifact of the museum is the statue of Adityavarman depicted as Bhairava dated between 13th-14th century.
+This statue is more than 4 meters tall and weight 4 tons, and was discovered in 1935 in Padangroco, Sungai Langsat, Dharmasraya, West Sumatra.
+On 1937, the Dutch colonial government relocated it to this museum in Batavia.

-Notable collections including the well-preserved 9th-century statues of Hindu deities taken from Banon Temple, which consists of Ganesha, Vishnu, Shiva and Agastya.
+Notable collections include the well-preserved 9th-century statues of Hindu deities taken from Banon Temple, which consists of Ganesha, Vishnu, Shiva, and Agastya.
 Several statues of Durga Mahisasuramardini discovered in Java, the Tarumanagaran Vishnu statue of Cibuaya, the Srivijayan Avalokiteshvara statue of Bingin Jungut, the Avalokiteshvara head of Aceh, the head statues from Bima temple of Dieng.
-The statue of Harihara, dated from Majapahit period taken from Simping temple, and the statue of Parvati taken from Rimbi temple are among important Majapahit relics.
-Numbers of inscriptions are also stored and displayed in this section, including Telaga Batu, Amoghapasa and Anjuk Ladang inscription.
+Some Buddhist statues from Singhasari period also displayed here, such as the statues of Buddhist deities from Jago Temple near Malang, East Java.
+The large open air atrium courtyard in the center surrounded by peristyle gallery displaying numbers of large statues such as statues of Nandi bull, stone jars and also several makaras taken from Java and Jambi.
+The statue of Harihara, dated from the Majapahit period taken from Simping temple, and the statue of Parvati taken from Rimbi temple are among important Majapahit relics.
+Numbers of inscriptions are also stored and displayed in this section, including Telaga Batu, Amoghapasa, and Anjuk Ladang inscriptions.